fredrickwampamba/sms-api/README.md

 # sms-api
-API to send messages on Ugandan networks
+API to send messages on Ugandan networks using ego sms Uganda